BETTER FROM THE VERY BEGINNING OF THE SUPPLY CHAIN

 ● Our organic cotton supply is third party certified organic cotton.
 That means the cotton has a positive effect on soil health, helps to protect biodiversity and is free from artificial pesticides and fertilizers and genetic modification And let us not forget the climate impact; switching from conventional cotton to organic cotton reduced our CO2 emissions by 48% in 2020 alone in the raw material stage*.

 ● We constantly work on increasing our sourcing of organic cotton, traceable organic cotton and recycled cotton.
 For example from pre-consumer recycled cotton, some of it sourced through an innovative collaboration with CYCLO® and one of our top manufacturers GMS (more on that below).
 We source traceable cotton through the direct-to-farm initiative.
 We source also in-conversion cotton through the direct-to-farm project.
 The transition to get the organic certification takes an average of three years as the soil needs to recover from pesticides and synthetic fertilizers commonly used in conventional cotton farming.
 In this time period harvested cotton is called in-conversion cotton.
 By sourcing this cotton we support the farmers to get their organic cotton certification.
-Next year we also add recycled organic cotton to the mix.
+In 2021, we sources 1.800MT of organic and in-conversion cotton through the direct-to-farm project.

 Right now, we are focused on upping our use of organic cotton, with a goal to source at least 30% organic cotton by 2025.
 However, currently less than 1% of cotton available on the market is organic, and tracing and verifying cotton’s organic credentials can be challenging.
 That is why we are proud to play a leading role in an initiative run by our parent company BESTSELLER called direct-to-farm.
 The project is helping us secure a supply of organic cotton while giving us traceability right down to the farm where the cotton was grown and the farmer who grew it.
 Together with our suppliers, we are working to improve the organic cotton industry as a whole, building a model that is both scalable and transparent to ensure the environment is protected, farmers get a fair wage and profits do not fall into the wrong hands.